 Dr Iris Wigger studied Sociology at Hamburg and the University of Essex after completing a vocational training and State diploma as a social worker.
-She works as a lecturer in Sociology in the Department of Social Sciences at Loughborough University, was Programme Director for Sociology and Sociology with Criminology at Loughborough between 2013 and 2015 and was appointed as external examiner in Sociology at the University of Northampton (2014-2016).
+She works as a lecturer in Sociology in the School of Social Sciences and Humanities at Loughborough University, was Programme Director for Sociology and Sociology with Criminology at Loughborough between 2013 and 2015 and was appointed as external examiner in Sociology at the University of Northampton (2014-2016).

 Before coming to Loughborough, Iris Wigger was a temporary lecturer in the School of Sociology at University College Dublin and a Research Associate at the History Department of the University of Hamburg.